Residency for Tuition Purposes

 Evaluation of Connections to Alabama:

-- Payment of Alabama state income tax as a resident;
+(2) Payment of Alabama state income taxes as a resident.

-- Ownership of a residence or other real property in the state and payment of ad valorem taxes;
+(3) Ownership of a residence or other real property in the state and payment of state ad valorem taxes on the residence or property.

-- Previous periods of residency in the state continuing for one year or more;
+(6) Previous periods of residency in the state continuing for one year or more.

-- Voter registration within the State of Alabama, more significantly, voter registration that occurred at least one year prior to initial enrollment;
+(7) Voter registration and voting in the state; more significantly, continuing voter registration in the state that initially occurred at least one year prior to the initial registration of the student in Alabama at a public institution of higher education.

-- Possession of state or local licenses to do business or practice a profession;
+(8) Possession of state or local licenses to do business or practice a profession in the state.

 Factors which may show more connections with a state other than Alabama include, but are not limited to, the following:

-- A student maintains significant ties to another state;
+- A student maintains significant ties to another state, including driver’s license, voter registration, permanent address, etc.;

 - A student begins living in Alabama shortly before or only after being admitted to attend school in the state;